codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Next, you must download or clone the `sc-alpha branch of the Stratis Smart Contract Enabled Full Node <https://github.com/stratisproject/StratisBitcoinFullNode/tree/sc-alpha>`_.
 This repository contains everything you need to run a Stratis full node that can sync and mine on a Stratis smart contract network.
 It also contains:

 1. The SCT which, as you will see, helps validate and deploy contracts.
-2. The smart contract Visual Studio Solution Template, which contains the auction smart contract as "starting code" for any project created with it.
+2. The smart contract Visual Studio Project Template, which contains the auction smart contract as "starting code" for any project created with it.

 Creating a smart contracts project
 ----------------------------------

 To create a new smart contracts project, navigate to File > New > Project… and create a new ‘Stratis SmartContract Project’ under ‘Visual C#’.
 This generates a new solution containing Auction.cs and some sample unit tests.
-Notice that Auction.cs just contains a C# class called auction.
+Notice that Auction.cs just contains a C# class called Auction.
 Later, you will explore the individual properties and methods on this class in detail.

 Validating your smart contract
 ------------------------------

-When you attempt to deploy a smart contract by including it in a transaction, it is tested to see if its bytecode is in the correct format and is deterministic.
-Nodes carry out this testing before they include a smart contract transaction in a block.
+When you attempt to deploy a smart contract by including it in a transaction, it is tested to see if its C# code is correct and deterministic.
+Mining nodes carry out this testing before they include a smart contract transaction in a block.
 In addition, other nodes on the network attempt to validate any smart contracts that they find in any blocks they receive.
 If the smart contracts are not valid, the entire block is rejected.
 Therefore, you will want to know your smart contract meets the validation criteria before you try and deploy it.
 Stratis provides SCT (a command-line tool) for validating and building smart contracts.

-Build the command tool and navigate to its project directory:
+Build the SCT and navigate to its project directory:

 ::

   cd src/Stratis.SmartContracts.Tools.Sct